cafej/musicDeck/README.md

 Show examples of usage:
 `put-your-code-here`

-I'll added one there's something lol
+I'll add it one there's something lol

 ## Features
 List of features ready and TODOs for future development